L061N/Login-custom-overlays/README.md

 ## Fuel Calculator

-Shows up when in the garage / setup screen and tells you how much fuel is needed to start the race.
+Shows up only when in the garage / setup screen and tells you how much fuel is needed to start the race.
 Supports heat races and will determine if the race is limited by time or laps when both are specified.
 Useful for leagues that have a custom race length.

 <p align="center">
   <img src="Images/FuelCalc-2.png" width="350"/>